okcashpro/okcash/docs/docs/guides/docker-setup.md

-# [Eliza](https://github.com/ai16z/eliza) Chatbot Docker Setup Guide
+# [OKai](https://github.com/okcashpro/okai) Chatbot Docker Setup Guide

-This guide provides instructions for installing and running the Eliza chatbot using either Docker or direct installation on a server.
+This guide provides instructions for installing and running the OKai chatbot using either Docker or direct installation on a server.

 ## Prerequisites